Homelessness: Indonesia

 Homelessness in Indonesia refers to the issue of homelessness, a condition wherein people lack a stable and appropriate place of housing.
 The number of homeless people in Indonesia is estimated to be up to three million people in the country, with over 28,000 in Jakarta alone.
 Several terms are used to describe homeless people in Indonesia, including tunawisma, which is used by the government, and gelandangan, meaning "tramp".

 Squatters and street homeless people are often targeted by police raids who say that homeless people "disturb the attractiveness of the city".

 One cause of homelessness in Indonesia is forced evictions.
 According to researchers, between the years 2000 and 2005 over 92,000 people were forcefully evicted from their homes.

+Iran

+According to Governor of Isfahan homeless people are an issue, per revised Article 16 of drug combat law the offenders will be forced detained for three to six months by either IRGC or privately outsourced.
+Women are kept separate.
+Iran has a housing crisis with people who sleep in graves called Grave dwellers, buses for 25000 toman per night, rooftops or multiple families renting and sharing one single apartment.
+Many renters may want to rent living space in shipping containers too.

 Israel

 Homelessness in Israel is a phenomenon that mostly developed after the mid-1980s.

 Homelessness increased following the wave of Soviet immigration in 1991.
 As many as 70 percent of homeless people in Tel Aviv are immigrants from the former Soviet Union, nearly all of them men.
 According to homeless shelter founder Gilad Harish, "when the recession hit Israel in the early 1990s, the principle of 'last in, first out' kicked in, and many Russian immigrants lost their jobs.
 Being new to the country, they didn't have a strong family support system to fall back on like other Israelis do.
 Some ended up on the street with nowhere to go."

 The number of homeless people in Israel grew in the 2000s, and the Association for Civil Rights in Israel claimed that the authorities were ignoring the issue.

 Some 2,000 families in Israel lose their homes every year after defaulting on their mortgage loans.
 However, a law amendment passed in 2009 protects the rights of mortgage debtors and ensures that they are not evicted after failing to meet mortgage payments.
 The amendment is part of a wider reform in the law in the wake of a lengthy battle by the Association for Civil Rights in Israel and other human rights groups.